ToniWonKanobi/theoveranalyzed.net/posts/2015/8/25/practical-typography.md

 	```

 2. I should have omitted the spaces on either side of the double hyphens.
-Again, `markdown-it` was smart enough to go ahead and parse the `---` as an em dash, but the more proper writing convention would be to have no spaces. dictates that
+Again, `markdown-it` was smart enough to go ahead and parse the `---` as an em dash, but the more proper writing convention would be to have no spaces.

 	[Still] incorrect: